Coconut Risotto With Crispy Chilli Tofu + Aubergine

 Plant Based Vegan Coconut Risotto With Crispy Chilli Tofu Aubergine Recipe

-The coconut risotto is rich and soothing, while the crispy chilli tofu and aubergine bring all the heat.
+The coconut risotto is creamy and gently sweet, while the crispy chilli tofu and aubergine bring all those bold, spicy Chinese-inspired flavours.

 Yum!
 Ben